5 of the Best Daily Vocal Exercises for Singers

 Breathing Exercises for Singing & Vocal Health

-This is another one of our favorite vocal warm ups that will help you sing better.
+This is another one of our favorite voice warm ups that will help you sing better.
 Remaining on one note (monotone), sing “mah-may-me-mo-moo” nice and slow, really pronouncing the Ms. It should sound like the first exercise in the video below.

 4. “I Love to Sing”

-This is one of the vocal exercises you can use to help with your range, as it includes an arpeggio.
+This is one of the singing exercises you can use to help with your range, as it includes an arpeggio.
 Starting low at around Bb3, you are literally going to sing “I love to sing” with a smile on your face!
 You will start at the root, then hit the octave, and come back down on the 5th, 3rd, and root of the chord again.